+Nο

+-8.
+How are M&E data used?

+For programme improvement?:

+Yes In developing / revising the national HIV response?:

+For resource allocation?:

+- Other [write in]:

 Briefly provide specific examples of how M&E data are used, and the main challenges, if any:

-9. In the last year, was training in M&E conducted At national level?: -At subnational level?: -At service delivery level including civil society?: -
+9. In the last year, was training in M&E conducted

+At national level?:

+At subnational level?:

+At service delivery level including civil society?:

 9.1.
 Were other M&E capacity-building activities conducted' other than training?:

 10. Overall, on a scale of 0 to 10 (where 0 is "Very Poor" and 10 is "Excellent"), how would you rate the HIV-related monitoring and evaluation (M&E) in 2011?:

+Since 2009, what have been key achievements in this area:

+- What challenges remain in this area: -

 B - I. CIVIL SOCIETY INVOLVEMENT

-1. To what extent (on a scale of 0 to 5 where 0 is "Low" and 5 is "High") has civil society contributed to strengthening the political commitment of top leaders and national strategy/policy formulations?:
+1. To what extent (on a scale of 0 to 5 where 0 is "Low" and 5 is "High") has civil society contributed to strengthening the political commitment of top leaders and national strategy/policy formulations?: 2 Comments and examples:

 2. To what extent (on a scale of 0 to 5 where 0 is "Low" and 5 is "High") have civil society representatives been involved in the planning and budgeting process for the National Strategic Plan on HIV or for the most current activity plan (e.g. attending planning meetings and reviewing drafts)?:

-'''

-Comments and examples:

-'''
+Comments and examples: Civil society that has been identified as the implementing partners have been involved in all resource allocation and development of workplan and costing of the NSP.

 a.
 The national HIV strategy?:

 b.
 The national HIV budget?:

 c.
 The national HIV reports?:

+Comments and examples:

 a.
 Developing the national M&E plan?:

 b.
 Participating in the national M&E committee / working group responsible for coordination of M&E activities?

-c.
+0 c.
 Participate in using data for decision-making?:

+Comments and examples:
-5. To what extent (on a scale of 0 to 5 where 0 is "Low" and 5 is "High") is the civil society sector representation in HIV efforts inclusive of diverse organizations (e.g. organisations and networks of people living with HIV, of sex workers, and faith-based organizations)?:

-$^-$ 6.
-To what extent (on a scale of 0 to 5 where 0 is "Low" and 5 is "High") is civil society able to access $^-$ a.
-Adequate financial support to implement its HIV activities?:

-b.
-Adequate technical support to implement its HIV activities?:
+.
+To what extent (on a scale of 0 to 5 where 0 is "Low" and 5 is "High") is the civil society sector representation i IV efforts inclusive of diverse organizations (e.g. organisations and networks of people living with HIV, of sex orkers, and faith-based organizations)?: n omments and examples: 6.
+To what extent (on a scale of 0 to 5 where 0 is "Low" and 5 is "High") is civil society able to access \neg a.
+Adequate financial support to implement its HIV activities?: 2 b.
+Adequate technical support to implement its HIV activities?: 3 Comments and examples: